 17 October – Following the Scrutiny Committee meeting, the Cabinet will meet to take a final decision on the recommendations about the library network and the future funding allocated to each library by Somerset County Council

 Nov 2018– Jan 2019 – Community Library Partnerships proposals to be developed following expressions of Interest being received from individual communities

 Jan – April 2019 – Implementation of the Library Redesign

 If you have any questions about the above timetable please email: firstname.lastname@example.org or write to:

 or contact Somerset Direct on 0300 123 2224.

-Somerset County Council is fully committed to continuing to deliver a thriving, modern library service across Somerset.
+Somerset County Council is fully committed to continuing to deliver thriving, modern library services across Somerset.
 As with many authorities, however, we continue to face challenging financial times.
 Somerset County Council received £90 million in 2013/14 from central government to support our services.
 This has reduced to just over £26 million for 2017/18 and is set to reduce to nothing by 2020/21.
 However, demand for services has increased, particularly in Adults and Children’s social care services.
 We have managed to reduce our libraries budget by 20% since 2011, whilst keeping all of our libraries open.
-Going forward, we may need to consider more challenging changes in order to keep the libraries service on a sustainable financial footing.
+Going forward, we may need to consider further changes in order to keep the libraries service on a sustainable financial footing.

 To the right you can see more information about our draft proposals and the evidence they were based upon.